-The innovative pharmaceutical industry has formed a working group to develop an innovative agreement framework to be used in public negotiations.
-The working group seeks to achieve the following goals:
+The innovative pharmaceutical industry has developed an innovative agreement framework to be used in public negotiations.
+The industry seeks to achieve the following goals:

-- Develop a draft framework to articulate the merits of several different innovative agreements that could be used with Canadian public payors. - Present the draft framework to the membership of Innovative Medicines Canada and BIOTECanada, through their respective processes, in order to seek their input and support. - Present a final draft framework to the pCPA Governing Council and have a robust conversation with its members about the issues and merits of adopting such a framework, subject to any modifications as agreed to by both parties. - Seek final approval from Innovative Medicines Canada, BIOTECanada and the pCPA Governing Council, and have the framework adopted and implemented as part of the pCPA Brand Process Guidelines.
+- Develop a draft framework to articulate the merits of several different innovative agreements that could be used with Canadian public payors. - Present a final draft framework to the pCPA Governing Council and have a robust conversation with its members about the issues and merits of adopting such a framework, subject to any modifications as agreed to by both parties. - Seek final approval from the pCPA Governing Council, and have the framework adopted and implemented as part of the pCPA Brand Process Guidelines.